rohityellapu/event-management/README.md

 ### Installation

-1. `git clone https://github.com/rohityellapu/task-manager.git` to clone the repo in your local environment
+1. `git clone https://github.com/rohityellapu/event-management.git` to clone the repo in your local environment
-1. `cd task-manager` to go into the project root
+1. `cd event-management` to go into the project root
 1. `npm install or npm i` to install the website's npm dependencies

 ### Running locally